husarion/rosbot_ros/README.md

 ## Installation. ##

-We assume that you are working on Ubuntu 18.04/20.04 and already have installed ROS Dashing/Foxy.
-If not, follow the [ROS install guide](https://index.ros.org/doc/ros2/Installation/Dashing/)
+We assume that you are working on Ubuntu 20.04 and already have installed ROS Foxy.
+If not, follow the [ROS install guide](https://index.ros.org/doc/ros2/Installation/Foxy/)

 Prepare the repository ([more about building packages](https://index.ros.org/doc/ros2/Tutorials/Colcon-Tutorial/)):
 ```